Sign up

 Configure Tags in Standard Mode #

-Standard Tagging mode allows you to configure concepts to be extracted via a list of dropdown tags.
+Standard Tagging mode allows you to configure concepts to be extracted via a list of dropdown tags instead of as a form of questions.
 The tag hierarchy you configure will display the most general concepts at the top (root tags) with more specific concepts beneath (child tags) and this will be replicated in the dropdown list in the Tagging module.

 Configuring Study Tags #